 With copies to:

 Mark S. Opper

-William T. Goldberg

-Caitlin R. Tompkins

 Goodwin Procter LLP

 100 Northern Avenue

 Boston, Massachusetts 02210

 (617) 570-1000

-Approximate taste of commencement of proposed state to the public.
-From time after this registration statement becomes effective.
-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. \Box offered If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities d only in connection with dividend or interest reinvestment plans, check the following box.
-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+Approximate date of commencement of proposed sale to the public: From time to time after this registration statement becomes effective.

+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. \Box

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.

+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box